Waite Conservation Reserve

 The Reserve now comprises 147 hectares, of which 131 hectares are under Heritage Agreement.
 Magnificent remnant grey box trees and native understorey species are also to be found in the northwest section of The Waite Arboretum.

-The Waite Conservation Reserve is open to the public from dawn to dusk every day (except on days of extreme fire danger).
+The Waite Conservation Reserve is open to the public from dawn to dusk every day except on Fire Ban Days in the metropolitan fire district (CFS Hotline 1300 362361).

 Open to the Public